syncfusion-content/asp.netmvc-docs/aspnetmvc/Diagram/Port.md

-> Note: Ports constraints property is manipulated by using bitwise operations.
+N> Ports constraints property is manipulated by using bitwise operations.
 For more information about bitwise operations, see_ Bitwise Operations.